WSU-Carbon-Lab/ezfit/docs/notebooks/tutorial_1_data_plotting_and_fitting.rst

    plt.plot(x_dense, y_dense)
    plt.plot(x_sparse, y_sparse, "o")

-Add a legend that labels the dense data by setting the label keyword and editing the plotting cell so that it reads:
+Add a legend that labels the dense data by setting the label keyword and editing the plotting cell so that it reads

 .. code-block:: python